 Examples of an actual number:

-- In The Punisher MAX arc "Valley Forge, Valley Forge", this pops up on a taped interrogation of Rawlins by O'brien and the Punisher.
+- In The Punisher MAX arc "Valley Forge, Valley Forge", this pops up on a taped interrogation of Rawlins by O'Brien and the Punisher.

-O'brien: Scale of one to ten, where ten is watching Castle cut your dick off?
+Rawlins: You're lovin' this shit, ain't you?
+Sweetie?O'Brien: Scale of one to ten, where ten is watching Castle cut your dick off?
 Two.

 - Selfie, the boss Saperstein asks his employees to rate how close they feel to each other, trying to encourage closeness among his work family.
 Eliza gets a zero from a coworker (and zoned out on her phone during the meeting anyway) and spends the rest of the episode trying to work on fixing that.
 During his own work friendship hijinks, Henry ends up getting a zero as well (causing Eliza to butt in and elbow him, laughing that they got the same) By the end, she tells Henry she feels a six for him, and he says a 4.7, rounding up to 5, showing their growing closeness.

 - Friends: Chandler snarked at Joey who was over thirty and thought he could pull a teenager on a commercial.

 Chandler: Yes, on a scale from one to ten, ten being the dumbest a person can look, you are definitely nineteen.

 "Mr. Garibaldi, on a scale of one to ten... just how stupid do you think I am?"